Caleydo/website_tourguide/README.md

-# Website for FWF VisOnFire project
+# Website for FFG TourGuide project
-This repository contains the [website for FWF VisOnFire project](http://visonfire.caleydo.org/).
+This repository contains the [website for FFG TourGuide project](http://tourguide.caleydo.org/).
 Switch to the `gh-pages` branch to edit the page.